jnovack/pokemon-svg/README.md

 #### Change the PNG export options

 Same options as [shakiba/svgexport](https://github.com/shakiba/svgexport).
+After you have built (`make build`) and started the container (`make docker`), you can customize the options for the PNGs if you want them at a different resolution.

 Use the `OPTS=options` argument to modify the PNGs prior to export.